 To boost transparency and accountability, I strongly recommend you to also have a regular all-hands meeting where every Team Lead gives a quick update on the goals.
 At Perdoo, we have this meeting at the beginning of each month (download a copy of our own Goals System, to see how we approach this all-hands meeting).

 The Team Pages in Perdoo bring together KPIs and OKRs so you have a complete overview of each team’s performance.
-They also have a review-feature (top-right), so you can easily see how progress has evolved since the last all-hands meeting.
+They also make it easy to see see how progress has evolved since the last all-hands meeting.
 And we show you the Status for each Key Result so you can see what is on track and what needs attention.
 All in all, the Perdoo Team Pages give you a full update for each team with the blink of an eye.

 If you care about your employees, and if you care about being a great place to work, you also want to make sure that your people get the recognition they deserve.